gundamew/simple-gcp-image-server/README.md

 # Simple GCP Image Server

 A simple image server based on Google Cloud Platform.
+It saving files with [Cloud Storage](https://cloud.google.com/storage/), serving images with [App Engine](https://cloud.google.com/appengine/), and record the relationships of files and serving URLs with [Cloud SQL](https://cloud.google.com/sql/).

 This repo was created from [Slim Framework 3 skeleton application](https://github.com/slimphp/Slim-Skeleton) and for learning to use GCP services.